 Sandbox resources

-• Sandbox: the running pod on your cluster.
+overrides_jsonpartial spec that tweaks the profile for that one runner.
+Bindings live inside the runner object, and exactly one of a runner’s bindings must haveis_default: true. - Sandbox: the running pod on your cluster.
 Sandboxes are created on demand against a specific runner and profile through the Python client.

 Key constraints

-• A profile belongs to the organization.
+- A profile belongs to the organization.
 A runner belongs to a specific cluster.
 A binding lives on a runner and is not addressable on its own.

-• A cluster hosts at most one managed runner.
+is_default: true. - A cluster hosts at most one managed runner.
 To run sandboxes across more capacity, deploy a runner on another cluster.

-• Editing a profile affects every runner with a binding to it, unless a binding’s overrides_json masks the field that changed.
+- Editing a profile affects every runner with a binding to it, unless a binding’s

 Resource relationships

 A binding is the join between a profile and a runner.
-The runner uses the binding to look up the profile, applies the binding’s overrides_json on top, and shapes the sandbox from the resolved spec.
+The runner uses the binding to look up the profile, applies the binding’soverrides_json on top, and shapes the sandbox from the resolved spec.
 The result is a clean fan-out: many runners can bind a single profile, and a single runner can bind many profiles.

 Multi-cluster scope

+A single profile can reach sandboxes that run across more than one CKS cluster, and the gateway hides that topology from clients.
 A single profile can be bound to runners on any of your CKS clusters, and the gateway is the single entry point for clients.
-Researchers do not need to know the cluster topology: they ask the SDK for a sandbox, optionally specifying a profile, and the gateway routes the request to whichever cluster has a runner that can host it.
+Researchers don’t need to know the cluster topology: they ask the SDK for a sandbox, optionally specifying a profile, and the gateway routes the request to whichever cluster has a runner that can host it.
 The gateway is scheduling-aware across every runner attached to your organization.
-A request without an explicit cluster lands on the runner that best matches the requested profile and resources.
+A request without an explicit cluster lands on the runner that best matches the requested profile and resources.How sandboxes launch

 Control plane: one-time setup

-An administrator uses cwic or the REST API to create profiles, deploy a runner on a CKS cluster, and bind profiles to it.
+An administrator uses the CoreWeave Intelligent CLI or the REST API to create profiles, deploy a runner on a CKS cluster, and bind profiles to it.
 The control plane then deploys the runner into the cluster, and the runner reports back over its heartbeat.
 This step happens once per cluster, then again whenever you change profiles or bindings.
-The corresponding cwic and REST workflows are documented in Configure a sandbox profile and Deploy and manage a runner.
+For the corresponding CoreWeave Intelligent CLI and REST workflows, see Configure a sandbox profile and Deploy and manage a runner.Data plane: sandbox launch

 When a client starts a sandbox, the gateway picks an eligible runner, sends it a placement request, and returns the sandbox ID to the caller.
-The runner resolves the binding to a profile, applies any overrides_json, and creates a pod that matches the resolved spec.
+The runner resolves the binding to a profile, applies anyoverrides_json, and creates a pod that matches the resolved spec.

-Data plane: operating a running sandbox
+Data plane: running sandbox operations

 Once a sandbox is placed, every subsequent client call (exec, file operations, stop) flows through the gateway to the runner that owns the sandbox, and from there to the pod itself.